unbohn/isofit_build_workflow/docs/source/custom/best_practices.rst

    * - n_cores
      - Number of cores to run ISOFIT with.
 Substantial parallelism is available, and full runs will be very slow in serial.
 Suggested to max this out on the available system, which can be done by setting n_cores = null.
-       Default 1.
+       Default: 1.
    * - segmentation_size
      - Size of segments to construct for empirical or analytical line (if used).
-Default 40.
+Default: 40.
    * - num_neighbors
      - Number of neighbors for empirical or analytical line extrapolation.
 If not given, this number is calculated based on the segmentation size.
-Default 15.
+Default: 15.
    * - chunksize
-     -
+     - Size of image chunks to be processed separately.
+Default: 256.
    * - n_pca
-     -
+     - Number of principle components to be used for image segmentation.
+Default: 5.
    * - copy_input_files
-     -
+     - If set to true, copy input_radiance, input_loc, and input_obs locally into the working_directory.
+Default: false.
    * - presolve_wv
-     -
+     - If set to true, use a presolve mode to estimate the available atmospheric water vapor range.
+Runs a preliminary inversion over the image with a 1-D LUT of water vapor, and uses the resulting range (slightly expanded) to bound the full LUT.
+Advisable to only use with small images/image subsets or in concert with the empirical or analytical line setting, otherwise, a significant speed penalty will be incurred.
+Default: false.
    * - empirical_line
-     -
+     - If set to true, use an empirical line interpolation to run full inversions over only a subset of pixels, determined using a SLIC superpixel segmentation, and use a KDTREE of local solutions to interpolate radiance->reflectance.
+Generally a good option if not trying to analyze the atmospheric state at fine scale spatial resolution.
+Default: false.
    * - analytical_line
-     -
+     - If set to true, perform an analytical inversion of the conditional MAP estimate for a fixed atmosphere.
+The latter is calculated by retrieving the atmospheric state for each superpixel and then interpolating to per-pixel level.
+Based on the "inner loop" from Susiluoto ate al. (2023).
+Default: false.
    * - debug_mode
-     -
+     - If set to true, run ISOFIT with single core processing, which facilitates debugging.
+Default: false.
    * - ray_temp_dir
-     -
+     - Location of temporary directory for ray parallelization engine.
+Default: '/tmp/ray'.

 .. code-block:: JSON